serverpod/serverpod_docs/docs/04-deployments/01-deploying-to-aws.md

 _Your Github Action secrets after they have been configured._

 ## Configure Serverpod
 You acquired a hosted zone id and two certificate ARNs from AWS in the previous steps.
 You will need these to configure your Serverpod deployment scripts.
 You find the Terraform scripts in your server’s `aws/terraform` folder.
 Open up the `config.auto.fvars` file.
 Most of the file is already configured, including your project’s name.
-You will need to fill in the variables: `hosted_zone_id`, `top_domain`, `certificate_arn`, and `public_storage_certificate_arn`.
+You will need to fill in the variables: `hosted_zone_id`, `top_domain`, `certificate_arn`, and `cloudfront_certificate_arn`.

 :::info